English Roadster Bicycles

 Camera: Pentax 6x7

-I tend to favor this style of bicycle more than any other, primarily because of its tough, workmanlike appearance.
+I favor this style of bicycle more than any other, primarily because of its tough, workmanlike appearance.
 At one time, I knew them collectively as "English Racers" but that may have been a misnomer, and had no basis in historical fact.
-It was probably just a convenient way to categorize all similar looking touring bikes produced in England from about the middle of the twentieth century, up through about 1970, give or take ten years.
-Genuine English racing bikes (reference the Raleigh "Clubman") may be distinguished by the ram's horn (wrap-around) handlebars and lack of mud guards (fenders) to name but two features.
+It was probably just a convenient way to categorize all similar looking touring bikes produced in England from about the middle of the 20th century, up through about 1970 – give or take 10 years.
+Genuine English "racing" bikes (reference the Raleigh "Clubman") may be distinguished by the ram's horn (wrap-around) handlebars and lack of mud guards (fenders) to name but two features.
 Anyway, the roadster, or touring style bikes such as this 1968 Hercules were certainly, if nothing else, a familiar form of dependable, human-powered transportation for many years around the world.

 "Sir Walter"